ieee-vgtc/ieeevis.org/content/info/presenter-information/talk-recording-guide.md

 - **Session**: A session consists of one or more time slots, e.g., a set of paper presentations, a single keynote talk.
 Longer events may consist of multiple sessions, separated by breaks.
   Each session will have its own Youtube stream, Zoom call, and Q&A or discussion channels.
+-->

+## File Naming Convention

+- All files (videos, subtitles, images) are uploaded through IEEE CPS: please use the following guidance when naming your submission materials.

+- Name all files with the following convention:
+`[EventPrefix]_[PaperID]_[FirstAuthorLastName]_[SubmissionItem].[ext]`.

+- For the the `[EventPrefix]` please find your event or track in the tables [below](#conference-track-and-associated-event-short-name-prefixes).
+Your event organizers will send any additional information about the unique identifier they expect you to use.

 ## Technical Information for Recordings